deng-ai-lab/soScope/README.md

 3. Train and inference codes;
 4. Visualization of results.

-We take the Jupyter Notebooks `soScope_demo/soScope_demo_NB.ipynb` as an example to explain the soScopelearning settings.
+We take the Jupyter Notebooks `soScope_demo/soScope_demo_NB.ipynb` as an example to explain the soScope settings.

 #### 1. Data